Bills themed bar in Parkville claims to have best Buffalo wings in Kansas City

-KANSAS CITY, MO — Kansas City Chiefs and Buffalo Bills fans gathered to watch the matchup between the powerhouse teams at Al’s Bar & Brill in Parkville Monday.
+KANSAS CITY, Mo.
+(WDAF) – Kansas City Chiefs and Buffalo Bills fans gathered to watch the matchup between the powerhouse teams at Al’s Bar & Brill in Parkville Monday.

 The Buffalo Bills themed bar claims to have the best Buffalo wings in Kansas City, but fans say for the Monday night matchup, the wings needed a new name.